Fire Escape Stairs

 When deciding between stairs and ladders, it’s essential to assess:

-• Regulatory Requirements: Always check the Building Code of Australia (BCA) and local council regulations to ensure compliance.
+• Regulatory Requirements.
+Always check the National Construction Code of Australia (NCC) and local council regulations to ensure compliance.

-Before making a final decision, it’s important to review:
+Before making a final decision, review the following:

 • The building’s effective height